 Many addicts aren’t aware that there are different options when it comes to choosing treatment.
 They assume that traditional treatments like AA, that follow the 12-step program, are their only options and fall short of successful recovery when they realize the core principles of this type of treatment don’t resonate with who they are.

-It’s important to remember that everyone responds differently to different types of treatment.
+It’s important to remember that everyone responds differently.
 While some people may respond better to a month-long intensive inpatient treatment program, there are others who are more apt to find success in an outpatient program that allows them to continue to work, go to school, or take care of other obligations.

 There are also other “treatment” options that do little more than replace one addiction for another.
 This is commonly seen in cases of heroin addiction where substances such as Methadone and Suboxone are used to help addicts stop using.
 While these types of treatment do stop people from using heroin, they create a very similar addiction where withdrawal symptoms are very much the same as those of heroin.
 They’ve been proven time and time again to be extremely addictive and, when abused, can lead to high overdose potential.